lwouis/alt-tab-macos/README.md

 | Built-in [MissionControl](https://en.wikipedia.org/wiki/Mission_Control_\(macOS\))          | No keyboard support                                                                                          |
 | `⌘ command` + `⇥ tab`                                                                     | Only shows apps, not windows (note: can press down to see window of selected app)                            |
 | `⌘ command` + `` ` ``                                                                      | Cycles through tabs and windows, but only of the same app.
 Only cycling, no direct access                    |

-## Building the project locally

-This project has minimal dependency on Xcode-only features (e.g. InterfaceBuilder, Playgrounds).
-You can build it using 2 commands:

-* `pod install` to fetch the dependencies with [CocoaPods](https://cocoapods.org/)
-* `xcodebuild -workspace alt-tab-macos.xcworkspace -scheme Release` to build the .app

-Note that on debug builds, to avoid having to re-check the `System Preferences > Security & Privacy` permissions on every build, we use a code-signing certificate.
-You can generate one on your local machine in one step by running `scripts/generate_selfsigned_codesign_certificate.sh`.

-If you want to contribute a PR, please run `npm install` once.
-It will add the pre-commit hook to ensure that your commits follow the convention and will pass the PR.

 ## Screenshots